Apply labels to personal data in Office 365

 Older auto-apply policies win

 If there are multiple rules that assign an auto-apply label and content meets the conditions of multiple rules, the label for the oldest rule is assigned.
-For this reason, it is important to plan the label policies carefully before configuring them.
-If an organization requires a change to the priority of the label policies, they will need to delete and recreate them.
+For this reason, it's important to plan the label policies carefully before configuring them.
+If an organization requires a change to the priority of the label policies, they'll need to delete and recreate them.

 Manual user-applied labels trump auto-applied labels

 Manual user applied labels trump auto-applied labels.
-Auto-apply policies cannot replace a label that is already applied by a user.
+Auto-apply policies can't replace a label that is already applied by a user.
 Users can replace labels that are auto-applied.

 Auto-assigned labels can be updated